-As my colleague and I stood at our exhibit table, fielding questions and taking resumes for the co-op and entry level positions we had open, I was reminded of the times I had gone to these events years before, and how I wished I knew then, what I know now.
+As my colleague and I stood at our exhibit table as co-op seekers, fielding questions and taking resumes for the co-op and entry level positions we had open, I was reminded of the times I had gone to these events years before, and how I wished I knew then, what I know now.
 Therefore, I would like to share my thoughts with the eager college students who are looking for co-op positions or that first job out after graduation on how to be more successful in your search.

 NuWaves attends the OSU Fall Career Fair to recruit talented electrical engineering co-ops and graduates.

 First, have a plan.
 Review the list of companies that will be attending the career fair and do some research.
-Visit the companies’ websites and see what they do.
+Visit the companies’ and co-op seekers’ websites and see what they do.
 If possible, contact their human resources department and find out what positions the recruiters will be looking to fill.
 This can be a tough task with large corporations, but hopefully you can find out which division or divisions will be represented at the fair, and then you can research those areas.
 For small businesses (such as NuWaves), you will likely be able to learn exactly what positions are available, and may even be able to speak with the hiring manager – this will give you quite a leg-up on your classmates, and shows that you have initiative.
 Finding all the information you can before the career fair will prevent you from wasting time standing in line to talk with companies that either are not looking for your particular skillset, or do not have positions available doing the kind of work that you are looking for.

 Second, figure out how to stand out to your potential employer.
 What is unique about you that will make you a good fit for that company?
-At NuWaves, we look for three things in our candidates: attitude, mindset, and competency.
+At NuWaves, we look for three things in our candidates as co-op seekers: attitude, mindset, and competency.
 What does that mean?
 Your skills alone will not get you hired.
 Understanding this ideology is transformational – it is key to being a valued employee, and a having successful career.
 When I was a student, all I wanted to do was get a job as an engineer.
 I had a passion for radio frequency (RF) design, but you couldn’t tell that from my resume.
 My resume looked the same as all the rest of my classmates – field of study and GPA, a list of skills, a brief description of my senior design project, and a list of the part-time jobs I’ve had since I was in high school.
 Since my career services department wanted us to have a one-page resume, I left out my extracurricular activities and hobbies, because I felt the other information was more important.
 As it turns out, I was wrong.